ClipFlip : Multi-view Clipart Design: Conclusion

 \section{Conclusion}

-In this paper, we propose an assistive system that aids the users to design clipart from unseen viewpoints.
-The core of our system is an user-assisted curve extrusion method that combines the user-provided structural annotation and a guiding 3D mesh that is synthesized by single-view shape reconstruction method.
+In this paper, we propose an assistive system that aids the users in designing clipart from unseen viewpoints.
+The core of our system is a user-assisted curve extrusion method that combines the user-provided structural annotation and a guiding 3D mesh that is synthesized by the single-view shape reconstruction method.
 We render the generated 3D shape using the same style of input clipart into the visual scaffold.
-We conducted an user study with 12 users and found out that with our visual scaffold, the users are able to design better quality clipart from unseen viewpoint using shorter time compared to design without visual scaffold.
+We conducted a user study with 12 users.
+With our visual scaffold, we found out that the users can design better quality clipart from unseen viewpoints using a shorter time than designing without the provided visual scaffold.

-\cgfhl{ The major limitation of our method is that our extrusion method can not model curvature along the extrusion direction.
-Since the current extrusion method only extrude the geometry with a single thickness value.
-To address this issue, we plan to use different geometry representation, such as voxels, bevels, or \mbox{geometry profiles used in~\cite{kelly2017bigsur}}.
-Voxelizing the extruded space so that we can use different voxels to approximate the curvatures on a smooth surface. }

-We also plan to explore automatic method to synthesize the reference 3D shape.
-We would like to start with inferring the structural annotation and predict primitives to fit the input clipart.
-In the meanwhile, according to the feedback we collected from the user study, to design the clipart from the non-canonical viewpoint (\eg~the upper $45^{\circ}$ viewpoint) is much harder than canonical viewpoint.
-So we would love to explore how to design more intuitive tools, \eg~adding block-in guides or step-by-step hints, to better aids the users to design clipart from non-canonical viewpoint.